 Basically, the idea is that EMDR will help a person to desensitize himself or herself to emotional triggers through purposeful eye movements.
 When confronted with a stimulus, moving the eye in decisive ways helps to take the person’s mind off the prior incident.
 Rather than dwelling on the source of past trauma, the person comes to associate a physical movement or process with that trigger, effectively replacing an involuntary, uncontrollable emotion with a type of physical movement that can be controlled.

 As mentioned above, EMDR therapy is increasingly associated with substance abuse and addiction.
 The reason that EMDR therapy has come to be so strongly associated with treatment for substance abuse and addiction is because people who suffer from substance abuse problems are often individuals who have experienced or suffered from some form of trauma in the past.
 In fact, using alcohol or drugs as a means of coping with past traumas is one of the most common causes of addiction; these individuals come to use the alcohol or drugs as coping mechanisms with such frequency that their bodies become physiologically dependent on the substances.

-Whether you’re seeking mental health support or substance abuse treatment, our EMDR therapy in Port Saint Lucie, Florida, is your premiere destination for recovery.
+Whether you’re seeking mental health support or substance abuse treatment, our EMDR therapy in Jensen Beach, Florida, is your premier destination for recovery.
 For more information about our recovery support services or the treatments we offer, call Just Believe Recovery today at 888-380-0667